 Of course, promoting the capacity to resistance is sometimes going to make INGOs’ ability to fulfill their missions more difficult.
 Unfortunately, I cannot fully explore all my concerns/worries about accountability as resistance here.
 Let me just list a few: Resistance to help opens up the possibility that INGOs will face insurmountable obstacles, these exclusionary mechanisms could be co-opted by the “wrong” beneficiaries, allow the corrupt to profit, and slow down the distribution of desperately needed goods in times of crisis.
 Like other forms of accountability, this one can introduce additional costs and perverse incentives.
 Accountability as resistance only provides an opportunity, not a guarantee, for self-correction/responsiveness.
 Unfortunately, I cannot address these concerns here so I would like to provide two general responses to these worries.
 First, accountability as resistance is not supposed to go it alone.
 Its impact will significantly depend on how it interacts with other forms of accountability.
 In particular, it will depend on the ways that accountability as resistance reinforces other inclusionary mechanisms such as inclusion and transparency.
-Hence, I am not arguing that as resistance is a “magic bullet;” rather, my claim is that the capacity to say “no” and to minimize unwelcome help has not been adequately developed and that INGOs have additional responsibilities (duties?) that stem from the task of helping others democratically.
+Hence, I am not arguing that accountability as resistance is a “magic bullet;” rather, my claim is that the capacity to say “no” and to minimize unwelcome help has not been adequately developed and that INGOs have additional responsibilities (duties?) that stem from the task of helping others democratically.
 Furthermore, my excavation of accountability as resistance is aimed at envisioning new institutional ways to limit and take control away from power-wielders, ones that go beyond sanctioning mechanisms.

 My second response to the list of potential problems with accountability as resistance is that accountability might not always be desirable.
 Accountability can be a “second order” good that can be trumped by the justice of the cause being pursued by the INGO.
+There can be situations when the urgency of a particular crisis trumps the need for accountability.
 Here I agree with Jennifer Rubenstein that justice norms can be more appropriate standards for evaluating INGOs behavior than representative/democratic ones.
 Basic survival can trump choice.
-Nevertheless, i INGOs are sincere about their desire to improve their responsiveness to beneficiaries and to self-correct, then there needs to be more room for accountability as resistance.
+Nevertheless, if INGOs are sincere about their desire to improve their responsiveness to beneficiaries and to self-correct, then there needs to be more room for accountability as resistance.
+After all, as Andreas Schedler reminds us, the point of accountability is to control power (at least partially), not to eliminate it.
+Sometimes leaving can change the power dynamics in ways that staying and inclusion cannot.
+Accountability as resistance is not a guarantee that INGOs will get it right, but it does create an institutional space for self-correction.

 Resources

 Anderson, Mary B. 1999.
 Do No Harm: How Aid Can Support Peace–or War.
 Boulder, CO: Lynne Rienner Publishers.